foonerd/volumio-bluetooth-core/README.md

 - **Volumio OS**: This project targets Volumio OS, which is based on Debian, and requires compatibility with multiple architectures (armhf, arm64, amd64).
 - **BlueZ**: The core Bluetooth stack for Linux, specifically version 5.72, for managing Bluetooth connections and streaming.
-- **BlueZ-ALSA**: Replaces PulseAudio for Bluetooth audio routing to ensure bit-perfect audio output with low latency.
+- **BlueZ-ALSA (bluez-alsa-utils)**: Replaces PulseAudio for Bluetooth audio routing to ensure bit-perfect audio output with low latency.

 ## 🧭 Architecture Support